efacilitation/docker-janus-webrtc-gateway/README.md

 ## Environment variables

-Not environment variables are needed for this image.
+No environment variables are needed for this image.

 ## Linked Containers